kevinlin/ai-sdlc-playbook/docs/workflow/workflow-technical-specification.md

 This section provides a structured approach to creating detailed technical specifications for an AI-powered development workflow.
 Technical specifications define how the system will be implemented, focusing on data models, API endpoints, backend architecture, and technical implementation details.

-The technical specification should be created after the [Functional Requirements](workflow-functional-requirements.md) have been defined and approved, as it translates the functional needs into technical implementation details.
+The technical specification should be created after the [Functional Requirement](workflow-functional-requirement.md) have been defined and approved, as it translates the functional needs into technical implementation details.

 ## 1. Define the Data Model

-Once you have detailed functional requirements, use an LLM to create a detailed data model.
+Once you have detailed functional requirement, use an LLM to create a detailed data model.
 If the data model is not correct and does not follow the logic of your business requirements at this early stage, then it's unlikely the end result of the development process will function as expected.
 A data model also gives the LLMs guidance later in the process on how to structure code and models to conform to the data being stored, processed and retrieved.

 Use the following prompt to define the data model, use an advanced reasoning model, such as a 'thinking' model for all heavy analysis technical work:

 ```
-I'd like to create a data model based on the following functional requirements and technical needs.
+I'd like to create a data model based on the following functional requirement and technical needs.

 ANALYSIS PHASE:

-Read, analyse and understand the following functional requirements:
+Read, analyse and understand the following functional requirement:

-[PASTE THE FUNCTIONAL REQUIREMENTS HERE]
+[PASTE THE FUNCTIONAL REQUIREMENT HERE]

 Ask any follow up questions that will clear up any ambiguities if needed.